 The great news is that Live Events are now a standard feature of Microsoft Teams, which means they are available to every Teams user.
 However, the ability to create Live Events for individual users is enabled or disabled by IT administrators, so if you do not see the option to create a Live Event but you wish to do so, you should speak to your IT team.

-If you took out the six month trial subscription to Teams and Office 365 that Microsoft offered in March 2020, then you will also have the ability to run Live Events.
+If you took out the six month trial subscription to Teams and Microsoft 365 that Microsoft offered in March 2020, then you will also have the ability to run Live Events.

 Will a large number of attendees cause lag or slow down on the event stream?